-- High-Value when compared to paying someone to manually lift weights or not getting the correct result by using the wrong adapters - High-Value in terms of versatility Can calibrate load cells, S-type load cells, force gauges, hand-held force gauges, button load cells, washer load cells, beam load cells - High-Value in terms of accuracy The system has an accuracy of better than 0.05 %.
+- High-Value in terms of versatility Can calibrate load cells, S-type load cells, force gauges, hand-held force gauges, button load cells, washer load cells, beam load cells - High-Value in terms of accuracy The system has an accuracy of better than 0.05 %.
 Better than 0.03 % is achievable.